 What type of rest do I need?
 Many people ask themselves this question when they feel exhausted even after sleeping and doing nothing for the entire day.
 But now you know that sleeping is not the only way to rest.
 So, if you were asking yourself that question, you now know there are 7 types of rest everyone needs.
 And since you may be okay in some aspects and are probably only deficient in one, it is important to know how to determine which type of rest you need in order to find ways to get it.

-Even machines need some downtime.
+It is okay to not be okay in all aspects; even machines need some downtime.
 You deserve to rest as well, and hence, you should stop working too much and feeling guilty when you take the time to rest.
-Get to know yourself and your body better in order to recognize the signs it sends you for which types of rest you need at particular times.
+Get to know yourself and your body better in order to recognize the signs it sends you for which of the 7 types of rest you need at particular times.
 When you are well-rested, you will be a better friend, a better parent, a better worker, and a better person all around!

 Read more articles from Aisles of Life here.